How Do You Find The Rotational Symmetry

 • Wheels and Gears: Wheels and gears are designed with rotational symmetry to ensure smooth and consistent motion.
 The symmetrical arrangement of spokes in a wheel distributes stress evenly, preventing deformation.

 • Logos and Branding: Many companies incorporate rotational symmetry into their logos to create a sense of balance and harmony.
-For example, the Adidas logo (the three stripes) has a two-fold rotational symmetry.
+As an example, the Adidas logo (the three stripes) has a two-fold rotational symmetry.

 • Architectural Designs: Architects often use rotational symmetry in building designs to create visually appealing and structurally sound structures.
 Domes, circular windows, and symmetrical facades are common examples.